kudobuilder/kudo/docs/cli.md

 kubectl kudo install kafka
 ```

 Both of these options will install new instance of that operator into your cluster.
-By default the instance name is generated.
+By default the instance name will be generated.

 #### Install a package overriding instance name and parameters